• Home > About Us

 This website as a repository of past literature on marine mammals, with species identification pages, was first created in 2008 by Kumaran Sathasivam and K.S.Natarajan, with financial support from Whale and Dolphin Conservation, UK and strong encouragement from Nicola Hodgins.

 In 2019, the website was updated to become the Marine Mammal Research and Conservation Network with a dynamic database and updated resources.
-The maintenance of the site is now carried out by GreyCoconut Designs and OchreRevival.
+The maintenance of the site since 2019 is carried out by GreyCoconut Designs and OchreRevival.
+You may contact us at marinemammalsin@gmail.com.

 Our Social media page (Instgram: @marinemammals.in) is managed by Kavya Ramesh.